 For best results in your cocaine case, talk to an Orlando drug possession lawyer as soon as possible.
 Early advocacy is important.
 If your attorney is on board while your case is still under investigation, you lawyer may succeed in preventing charges from being filed.

 Did police use proper procedures in gathering evidence?
 Or did they engage in illegal search and seizure?

 Methamphetamine or meth is a highly controlled substance and a popular "street drug."
 It is also considered a dangerous, highly addictive drug.
 Perhaps for this reason, it doesn't take much meth to result in long terms of incarceration.

 The manufacture, distribution and possession of meth draw a lot of attention from law enforcement agencies.
 Carefully orchestrated drug "busts" and "sweeps" are fairly common.
-Other criminal charges that are often brought against alleged offenders along with meth possession, manufacture or distribution charges include the following:

 A relatively small amount of meth can cause a convicted offender to serve a long prison sentence.
 A vigorous defense is essential if you want to protect your freedom and your future to the best of your ability.

 Oxycodone crimes are common in Florida.
 In fact, a recent news report found that more than 80 percent of all Oxycodone prescriptions in America are filled in the state of Florida.

 Given the significance of the Oxycodone problem in Florida, law enforcement officers aggressively investigate such offenses and prosecutors take such charges very seriously.
 In addition, Florida has some of the toughest Oxycodone laws in the nation.
 Possession of any mixture containing just four grams of Oxycodone is enough to sustain a conviction for drug trafficking.
 Even though prescription pain medication is not pure Oxycodone, the entire amount of each pill is weighed in determining the amount of Oxycodone for prosecution purposes.